 Description: the movement first began as the protest for not giving the proper shelter to those who had been displaced by the construction of Sardar Sarovar Dam.
-Later on the movement focus changes on the preservation of eco system of the valley.
-Activists also demanded the height of Dam should be 88 m which is less than the proposed height of dam, 130m.
-As consequence of the movement world bank withdrew from the project.
+Later on, the movement focus changes on the preservation of the ecosystem of the valley.
+Activists also demanded the height of Dam should be 88 m which is less than the proposed height of the dam, 130m.
+As a consequence of the movement, the world bank withdrew from the project.

-All the issues were taken in to court.
-In October 2000, supreme court announced its jugdement of approving the height of Dam to 90 m which is higher than the demanded height.
+All the issues were taken into court.
+In October 2000, supreme court announced its judgement of approving the height of Dam to 90 m which is higher than the demanded height.
 But it is lower than 130m.
-The project is now financed by state govts.
+The project is now financed by state govt.
 And market borrowings.
 It is expected to be complete by 2025.

-Although the movement was not successful, but Narmada Bachao Andholan has created an anti big dam opinion in India and outside.
-It was nonviolent movement.
+Although the movement was not successful, Narmada Bachao Andolan has created an anti big dam opinion in India and outside.
+It was non-violent movement.
 It questions the paradigm approach of development.